I Know My Kid's a Star

-I Know My Kid's a Star is an American competitive reality television TV show for aspiring child actors and their parents.
+I Know My Kid's a Star is an American competitive reality television television series for aspiring child actors and their parents.
 The show aired from March to May 2008 on VH1.
 The show's host and primary judge is Danny Bonaduce, who is best known as having been a child actor himself on the 1970s TV show The Partridge Family.
 Casting agent Marki Costello stars as co-host and secondary judge.
 The show features ten parent/child pairings, with each pair working together as a team to further the child's career.

 The parents and children live together in one house.
 Week to week, the teams work on various performance-related challenges.
 The show consists of eight episodes, with one team sent home at the end of each episode.
 The team that wins the final competition is awarded $50,000 and a one-year contract for the child with a Hollywood agent.

 An Australian version, titled My Kid's a Star and also featuring Bonaduce as a judge, with Cameron Daddo as host, aired nearly concurrently, from April 9 to May 31, 2008.